If you would like to view the full listing of the Rules and Regulations please click here.

 10. Employee/Guest Registration.
 Exhibitors may register no more than four employees per standard (10' x 10') booth.
 A $25 fee will be assessed for each additional employee.
 All Exhibitor employees must preregister for the Conference.
 Preregistration instructions will be supplied to Exhibitors; the deadline to preregister is March 13, 2020.
 No badges will be assigned to Exhibitor employees on site without pre-authorization by the Exhibitor contact designated on the Application.
 ODA staff is not available to take messages to exhibitors from guests wishing to register.
 Exhibitors must prearrange to meet their guests at exhibitor registration.

 11. Name Badges.
-Solutions Marketplace-only name badges for Exhibitor registrants (employees) will be preprinted and available on Thursday, April 4, at the Convention Center.
+Solutions Marketplace-only name badges for Exhibitor registrants (employees) will be preprinted and available on Thursday, April 2, at the Convention Center.
+A photo ID and business card is required to pick up badges.
 Badges displaying the title “Exhibitor” will be issued only to employees of Exhibitors.
 No badges will be assigned to Exhibitor employees on site without pre-authorization by the Exhibitor contact designated on the Application.
 Each Exhibitor registrant must wear an official ODC badge at all times while in the Convention Center.
 Dentists may not be provided Exhibitor badges in lieu of paying nonmember registration fees.

 12. Onsite Registration.
 Pre-authorized onsite registration and badge pickup services will be available at the Exhibit Counter in Pre-Function A during these hours: